avolent/speedtestlogger/README.md

 vi speedtest-ifft.sh
 ~~~
-replace "SECRETKEY" `secret_key="SECRET_KEY"` with your own.
+replace "SECRET_KEY" `secret_key="SECRET_KEY"` with your own.
 This is located at the bottom of the file.

 ```
 # Send to IFTTT